neporyadochnyy/Regma/README.md

 ## What is this?

-This is mod which include new block - Renerating Magma.
+This is mod which include new block - Regenerating Magma.

 ## What is block doing?